Innercare’s Unlawful Anti-Union Activity Against Employees Voting YES to Join SEIU-UHW

 Anti-union consulting

-Within several days of Innercare workers filing for their union election, Innercare contracted Reliant Labor Consultants.
+Within several days of Innercare workers filing for their union election in June of 2024, Innercare contracted Reliant Labor Consultants.
 A daily average of two to four consultants have been reported at Innercare worksites holding captive audience meetings with HR and department managers twice a week, rotating throughout clinics in both Coachella and Imperial Valley.

 If the terms and conditions are similar to previous Reliant Labor Consultants contracts, it is believed that Innercare is spending $400 per consultant per hour with no caps, plus travel expenses and reimbursed expenses, with a six-hour minimum fee for any day engaged in onsite work or remote educational services if deemed necessary.
 Those service rates amount to a minimum of $2,400 per day per consultant.